Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-message-ordering-guarantee.md

 # Summary

-This feature adds a guarantee of ordering between all types of messages, that, unless the user requests otherwise, all **reliable** messages will be received and processed by the recipient process in the order they were sent by the sender process.
+This feature adds a guarantee of ordering between all types of messages, that, unless the user requests otherwise, all messages sent over a **reliable sequenced** channel will be received and processed by the recipient process in the order they were sent by the sender process.
+It guarantees that MLAPI itself will not internally change the order of any messages, that they will all reach the transport level in the same order they were initiated/requested.
+This RFC does **not**, however, make any guarantees on ordering for messageds sent on non-sequenced channels, nor does it provide any new enforcement to force any messages to be sent on sequenced channels.

 # Motivation